python-attrs/cattrs/docs/structuring.md

 To support arbitrary unions, register a custom structuring hook for the union (see [Registering custom structuring hooks](structuring.md#registering-custom-structuring-hooks)).

+Another option is to use a custom tagged union strategy (see [Strategies - Tagged Unions](strategies.md#tagged-unions)).

 ### `typing.Annotated`

 [PEP 593](https://www.python.org/dev/peps/pep-0593/) annotations (`typing.Annotated[type, ...]`) are supported and are